Skip to content Skip to main navigation Report an accessibility issue

 An apprenticeship is a developmental model of movement into a field.
 It implies a formal contractual relationship between an individual and a trainee in which both entities have certain responsibilities and rights.
 The apprentice serves under the direction and training of qualified individuals who are responsible for the training, inculcation of values, and the quality of work produced by the apprentice.

-The internship year at the center is designed to promote a developmental process in which interns move from the role of student to colleague and are provided the knowledge and skills needed for doctoral level positions in psychology.
+The internship year at the center is designed to promote a developmental process in which interns move from the role of student to colleague and are provided the knowledge and skills needed for doctoral-level positions in psychology.
 Interns are encouraged to take an active role in designing their training to include their professional interests and needs.

 This process begins by evaluating the knowledge and skills interns bring to their internship year.
 These skills and competencies are explored during orientation as interns reflect on their own experiences.
 Interns are asked in a variety of settings, including meetings with the training director and supervisors, training seminars, and case conferences, to consider their own level of skill and professional development.
 Initially, interns are expected to demonstrate many skills at an intermediate level as described in the Intern Evaluation Form Rating Scale.
 Interns will be asked to set goals, to build on the skills they bring, and to acquire advanced skills that are essential in the profession.
 These goals are reviewed periodically and may be revised as they progress through the internship year.

-Along with professional growth, personal growth also is encouraged.
+Along with professional growth, personal growth is also encouraged.
 Staff involved with training believe that personal development and maturity are cornerstones of professional competence and identity.
-Every effort is made to provide a supportive environment which models and attends to personal growth.
+Every effort is made to provide a supportive environment that models and attends to personal growth.
 During orientation, there will be opportunities to begin thinking about areas of special emphasis that are available throughout the year.
 This model allows interns to work closely with staff and learn through modeling and collaboration.
 In a system that provides both support and challenge, interns are encouraged and supported in the process of becoming mature practitioners.

 Aims